openzoom/sdk/trunk/projects/photoshop-plugin/templates/README.txt

   security sandbox.
 First of all, you should know that when you upload your image onto a server, everything will work just fine.
-  Nonetheless, if you wish to test your content locally you can do so by going to the Adobe Flash Player Global Security Manager and add your output folder to the trusted locations:
+  Nonetheless, if you wish to test your content locally you can do so by going to the Adobe Flash Player Global Security Manager and adding your output folder to the trusted locations:

   Adobe Flash Player Global Security Manager